-except as first argument of base-clock conversion operators: sample() and hold() and Clock(condition, startInterval).
+except as first argument of base-clock conversion operators: sample() and hold().

 The resulting set of connected components, is the partitioning of the equations and variables, $B_i = \langle E_i, V_i \rangle$, according to base-clocks and continuous-time partitions.

 The base clock partitions are identified as clocked or as continuous-time partitions according to the following properties: